Witiko/doctoral-thesis/main.md

 📖{hard vector space model}
 📖{soft vector space model}

-State-of-the-art math information retrieval systems rely on the hard soft vector space model of @salton1975vector, but the soft vector space model of @sidorov2014soft can more accurately model both the natural language and the language of mathematics.
+State-of-the-art math information retrieval systems rely on the hard vector space model of @salton1975vector, but the soft vector space model of @sidorov2014soft can more accurately model both the natural language and the language of mathematics.
 However, computing the soft cosine similarity between two